Dragomir0/FairBank/README.md

 # FairBank

 FairBank is a transparent web banking application, developed as part of the INM5151 course at UQAM.

-FairBank offers an innovative and interest-free banking service platform.
+FairBank offers an  interest-free banking service platform.
 The following documentation shows the features, technologies used as well as a guide for local installation.

+You can access the website [here](fairbank-a29c3d2b6931.herokuapp.com/)

 ## Demo
 https://github.com/user-attachments/assets/437bb85c-3d37-40f7-95c3-e1b43d1d767b